mitre/multiscanner-ansible/README.md

 ### ms_worker
 **Required number of hosts in category**: 1 - many<br/>
 Hosts the Multiscanner Celery Worker service.
 To achieve the maximum benefit of using MultiScanner's distributed feature, we recommend adding at least 2 hosts to this category.
+Furthermore, to maximize speed of file storage and retrieval, we recommend listing the hosts in this category in the dfs_server category as well (just be sure to adhere to the requirements for the number of hosts in the dfs_server category, see below).

 ### dfs_server
 **Required number of hosts in category**: 2 - many<br/>